Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Superposition of three Fock states

 In the preceding section, we demonstrated that, by employing the MPJC Hamiltonian and appropriately selecting the initial configurations, arbitrary superpositions of two Fock states can be engineered.
-In what follows, we show how this method can be extended to synthesize superpositions of three Fock states with high fidelity, by using an initial oscillator state that is itself an arbitrary superposition of two Fock states, along with an initial arbitrary superposition of the qubit basis states.
+In what follows, we extend this method to synthesize superpositions of three Fock states with high fidelity, by using an initial oscillator state that is itself an arbitrary superposition of two Fock states, along with an initial arbitrary superposition of the qubit basis states.
 That is, we assume the initial state for the bipartite system to be

 It is worth noting that, although such an initial state formally departs from our first assumption, we showed in the previous section that arbitrary two-Fock superpositions can still be generated using the MPJC Hamiltonian.
 Building on this, three-Fock-state superpositions can be realized in a two-step protocol: first prepare a two-Fock resource state, then extend it to the desired three-Fock superposition.
-It can be straightforwardly shown that the time-evolved state vector for such an initial state can be expressed as
+It can be straightforwardly shown that the corresponding time-evolved state can be written compactly as a superposition of two independent two-Fock dynamical blocks.
+Explicitly, one finds